deepanshu-yadav/devopsprojects23/README.md

 # Introduction

 This project runs a nodejs application and uses mongodb as database.
 It has an API that performs the CRUD operations by interacting with database.
-The creates a product , updates a product, get a single and all products and deletes a product.
+It creates a product , updates a product, get a single and all products and deletes a product.

-Look at the [file](models/productModels.js) to know about schema of a product.
+Look at the [file](models/productModel.js) to know about schema of a product.

 # Local Setup